fujiwara/greenlight/README.md

 ### readiness

 Readiness checks are executed periodically while the greenlight is running.

+This pharse is for checking the application is still alive.

+An application may be in a state that it can't serve requests.
+For example, the application is in a state that it can't connect to a database server temporarily.
+In this case, the application will recover after a while.
+Readiness checks should not be failed.

+You should check only the application itself is alive.

 If some checks fail, the responder returns `503 Service Unavailable` to `GET /` request.